 Crisis vs Crises: Difference and Comparison

-Homophones and plural forms of the same word are often confusing.
+Homophones and plural forms of the same word are confusing.
 Homophones sound the same but are a whole new world with different meanings and usage.

 Although they have minute differences when spoken in a word, its usage and form change completely when the word is popularized.